stevenrobertson/sd-docs/README.md

     markdown2pdf --xetex --template=../latex.template INPUT.md

 This is a test.
 I'm so sorry.
+This is another test (my apologies).